Abortion With Sedation or Local Anesthesia?

 Abortion Under Local Anesthetic

-In contrast to general anesthesia, you are fully conscious under local anesthesia, and also more aware than under concious sedation.
-Only the sensation of cervical pain is suppressed
+In contrast to general anesthesia, you are fully conscious under local anesthesia, and also more aware than under conscious sedation.
+Only the sensation of cervical pain is suppressed or reduced.

 Before using local anesthetics, your doctor will discuss all necessary medical information with you.

-- Immediately before the procedure, an analgesic is injected through the vagina and into the cervix, i.e., the opening of the uterus.
-Within two to six pricks, the cervix is numbed, resulting in (almost) no pain associated with the necessary dilation of the cervix.
+• Immediately before the procedure, an analgesic is injected through the vagina and into the cervix, i.e., the opening of the uterus.
+Within two to six pricks, the cervix is numbed, intending for (almost) no pain to be felt during the necessary dilation of the cervix.

 Sedation vs. Local Anesthesia Abortion

 Every woman is unique and reacts differently to general anesthesia and abortion.
-Here are several possible scenarios:
+However, here are several possible scenarios:

 Sedated Abortion